 Limited to tow-use only

 This tow-behind utility cart has a universal hitch pin, so it can be attached to lawn tractors, ATVs, and UTVs.
 With a whopping 650-pound weight capacity, it’s ideal for hauling heavy items such as rocks, firewood, and everything in between.
-A Rust-proof, heavy-duty polypropylene bed, combined with a powder-coated steel frame, means this unit is built to last.
+A rust-proof, heavy-duty polypropylene bed, combined with a powder-coated steel frame, means this unit is built to last.
 Note that this cart can hold up to 10 cubic feet of material, which can be extremely heavy when loaded.
 It doesn’t come with a handle, nor is it recommended for manual use.

 Large pneumatic tires ensure a stable and smooth ride, even across rough terrain.
 The dumping bed tilts to a steep 56-degree angle, making it easy to empty.
 A quick-release foot pedal activates the dumping mechanism, allowing for convenient hands-free operation.
 Once it’s been emptied, the bed locks back into trailering position.
 Assembly is required, but the process is straightforward, thanks to clear instructions.
-We found a few reports of broken parts, but this product is backed by a 2-year warranty against defects.
+We found a few reports of missing parts, but this product is backed by a 2-year warranty against defects.

-Best Folding: VIVOSUN Heavy Duty Collapsible Folding Wagon
+VIVOSUN Heavy Duty Collapsible Folding Wagon

 Large-capacity canvas bed

 Thanks to its collapsible design, this garden cart from VIVOSUN can be easily stored away in a small space.
 Even though it folds up compactly—small enough to fit in one hand—it has a large storage capacity when unfolded.
 Measuring 36.22 x 21.65 x 14.96 inches, it has ample room for gardening tools, plants, and other supplies.
 The bed is made of 600D Oxford fabric, but it has a heavy-duty metal frame that can carry up to 176 pounds.